TarekK22/Technical-Support-Onboarding-Demo-for-interview/README.md

 <details>
 <summary><b>Click to expand: Technical Support Troubleshooting Reference</b></summary>

-### Kasper Support Troubleshooting Reference

-# Kasper Support Troubleshooting Reference
+## Kasper Support Troubleshooting Reference

 This guide covers common issues, what probably caused them, and the steps to fix them.
 Since everything in Kasper syncs with Open Dental, most of these issues are usually just setup mistakes or bad data inside Open Dental, not an issue with Kasper itself.